-These grants have been calculated on a total of 149,000l., and the committee recommends that the balance (9400l.) of the present grant, together with the balance of 2550l. from the previous year's Ex-chequer grant, be reserved pending consideration of a superannuation scheme to be reported on later and be regarded as applicable to the institution of such a superannuation scheme and to other contingencies, A number of general recommendations concludes the report.
-The committee recommends, among other matters, that subject to unforeseen contingencies the grants be fixed for a period of five years as from April 1, 1911, and that the grants be regarded as strictly maintenance grants to meet annual expenditure on teaching and research of a university character and standard.
+These grants have been calculated on a total of 149,000l., and the committee recommends that the balance (9400l.) of the present grant, together with the balance of 2550l. from the previous year's Ex-chequer grant, be reserved pending consideration of a superannuation scheme to be reported on later and be regarded as applicable to the institution of such a superannuation scheme and to other contingencies.
+A number of general recommendations concludes the report.
+The committee recommends, among other matters, that subject to unforeseen contingencies the April I, 1911, and that the grants be regarded as strictly maintenance grants to meet annual expenditure on teaching and research of a university character and standard.